Use this endpoint to reverse an existing transaction by automatically generating a new one in the opposite direction of the original.

 Important: Only transactions with status APPROVED can be reverted.
 If the original transaction already has a parent (i.e., was already reverted) the request will be rejected.
 On success this endpoint creates the reversing transaction and returns 201 Created with the created transaction payload.

 The authorization token.
-This header is required if your environment has the Access Manager enabled.
+This header is required if your environment has Access Manager enabled.

 A unique identifier used to trace and track each request.